 There are many types of pattern designs, some of which offer different performance depending on the surface and weather conditions.

 - Water Dispersion

 Major Thread Patterns And Their Features

-High performance vehicle tire features the word “ROTATION” and a directional arrow, when the tire is fitted according to the prescribed direction, tire has ideal water dispensation capabilities.
+High performance vehicle tires feature the word “ROTATION” and a directional arrow, when the tire is fitted according to the prescribed direction, the tire has ideal water dispensation capabilities.

 Side facing outwards (inwards)

 Multi patterns across the face of the tire, this feature offers increased performance and stability of cornering, outer portions usually feature large tread blocks, while smaller inner blocks displaces water.

 These dual pattern tires allows for high dry surface performance on both inner and outer treads, these dual characteristics make for performance flexibility.